pcaressa/sjs/README.md

 S.js (Self JavaScript) is a didactic compiler/interpreter for a classic subset of JavaScript, written in JavaScript itself, namely in the subset it implements, so that S.js can compile itself.

-The project was the subject of my talk at the first *Coderful* conference held in Catania (28th june 2024).
+The project was the subject of my talk at the first *Coderful* conference held in Catania (28th june 2024), slide (Coderful_Paolo_2024.pdf)[Coderful_Paolo_2024.pdf].
+More recent slides of the same talk, held in september 2024 @ JR Roma meetup are: (JS Roma 2024.pdf)[JS Roma 2024.pdf].

 Although being a quite useless projects, as typical of mine, this program features some classic techniques that may be worth to know and to use elsewhere.

+Anyway, enjoy,
+Paolo

 ### Interpreter, compiler or what?